Home About Membership Events Resources Members Area Contact Us Search

 iSCHEDULE - "We need server to server scheduling between dissimilar systems - we have had client to server scheduling for a long time"

 Scheduling a meeting between co-workers on a single calendaring system has been available for a long time, but trying to schedule with people on different calendar servers has only be available by hooking it onto emails. iSchedule provides a system-independent server-to-server mechanism to allow inter-system scheduling and ultimately "ad hoc" scheduling - the ability to schedule a meeting or appointment with anybody with a calendar and a calendar server, regardless of what system they are on.
+TC ISCHEDULE.

 Non-Gregorian Calendars - "Establish a way for recurrences to work with non-Gregorian calendar systems, in particular lunar/solar calendars"

 We have established the CALSCALE Ad Hoc committee to develop a draft proposal for supporting recurrences for non-gregorian calendars via the CALSCALE parameter in iCalendar and an RSCALE extension to RRULE.
 The goal is to allow clients supporting non-gregorian calendars to create recurring events without having to implement non-standard mechanisms.
+At this point the draft has been submitted to the IETF and the discussion is expected to continue on IETF mailing lists; we are not sure what further work will be done within CalConnect.

 OASIS WS-Calendar - "Working with OASIS to develop their new WS-Calendar standard (scheduling for the Smart Grid), based on xCal, CalWS-REST and CalWS-SOAP"

 We are working with OASIS (the Organization for the Advancement of Structured Information Systems) to develop their WS-Calendar standard.
 It was original intended for the exchange of power information for the smart grid, and is based on xCal (iCalendar in XML) and CalWS (web services API for calendaring) protocols developed by CalConnect.
-OASIS and CalConnect maintain reciprocal memberships and liaisons between their WS-Calendar technical committee and our XML technical committee.
+OASIS and CalConnect maintain reciprocal memberships and liaisons between their WS-Calendar technical committee and our technical committees.

 Timezone service and registry - "Full timezone support via dynamic server calls rather than embedding timezone information in events - no more having event times wrong when timezones change and your software isn't updated"

 Traditionally calendar entries coded in iCalendar have had to include timezone information to allow interpretation of the date and time of an event, and can be incorrect if the timezones have changed since the information was put in the event.
 Having a separate, online timezone service which can be queried at any time will allow timezone information to be included by reference in events, rather than embedded in them, and ensure correct interpretation of dates and times even if the information changes.
+TC TIMEZONE.

 VAVAILABILITY - "New iCalendar component to describe availability, to 'condition' freebusy lookup and scheduling (e.g. you may be 'free' at 3 a.m. but you aren't available for a meeting)"

 VAVAILABILITY is a new component for iCalendar which allows an indivdiual to specify when they are available to be scheduled for meetings (As opposed to "busy" when they already have a meeting scheduled, or "free" when nothing is scheduled).
 VAVAILABILITY will also allow the implementation of "office hours" applications, in particular for academic institutions, and has significant use also in the smart grid work being undertaken by OASIS.
+TC FREEBUSY.

 vCard Resources - "Define the vCard representation of calendaring resources to ease the discovery and scheduling of resources between any calendar client and server"